 We Need Our Bees for Survival!

 Each day, a honeybee colony can pollinate 300 million flowers.
-This is why our food crops, are so dependent on the bee.
+This is why our food crops, are so dependent on them.

 Do note that Bees are Dying!
 Monsanto’s Roundup Blamed